Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Problem Formulation

-Constraint \eqref{eq:logic1} determines if the generator is started up or shut down at hour $t$ based of its on-off status between hour $t$ and $t-1$.
-Constraint \eqref{eq:logic2} ensures that a generator $i$ is not started up and shut down in the same hour $t$.
+Eq. \eqref{eq:logic1} determines if the generator is started up or shut down at hour $t$ based of its on-off status between hour $t$ and $t-1$.
+Eq. \eqref{eq:logic2} ensures start-up and shut-down of any generator do not occur at the same hour. \\ \textit{\underline{\smash{Generation limits:}}} The deterministic and chance-constrained generation limits during normal operations and the reserve generation limits are enforced by the following set of constraints: